hug0hq/simple-discord-bot/README.md

-# verrysimple-discorbot
+# verry-simple-discorbot

-I made this bot in a couple of hours just to try out the discord api, the project is not stable and it have some lazy coding on it.
+I made this Bot in a couple of hours just to try out the Discord API.

+The project is **not stable**, and it have some lazy coding on it.

-The bot should be capable of have a sound board as well as text board, all the functionality is maneged inside discord.
+The Bot should be capable of have a sound board, an image gallery and text quotes, all the functionality is managed inside discord no website needed.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.